yongkanghe/eks-k10/README.md

 5. Create a backup policy
 6. Kick off an on-demand backup job

-# To delete the labs, run
+# To delete the labs including EKS cluster, run
 ````
 ./destroy.sh
 ````